bludit/documentation-english/pages/dev-snippets/plugins/index.md

 # Plugins
 <!-- position: 10 -->

-Snippet codes to work with plugins.
+Snippets to help you work with plugins:

 ## Activate plugin